Play

 Tamariki are likely to enjoy physical activity, and although they may be more confident and energetic, they can still be cautious about trying new things.
 Whānau support and encouragement remains key to their continued progress.

-When whānau play with their tamariki, it can be the start to achieving some other life goals.
-Skills like learning to share, taking turns, following simple rules and communicating can all develop through games.
+When whānau play with their tamariki, it can be the start to developing other life skills.
+Learning to share, taking turns, following simple rules and communicating can all develop through games.

 Help whānau to understand that for their tamaiti at this stage, these skills are still a work in progress.